Single-photon quantum regime of artificial radiation pressure on a surface acoustic wave resonator: Supplementary Note 2: NONLINEAR RESONATOR WITH SNAIL

 The Hamiltonian of this nonlinear resonator in the transmon limit ($E_\mathrm{J}\gg E_\mathrm{C}$) reads

-where $\hat{N}$ is the number operator of the superconducting electrode connected to the ground via the SNAIL.
+where $\hat{N}$ is the number operator of the excess Cooper pairs in the superconducting electrode connected to the ground via the SNAIL.
 For the phase operator $\hat{\theta}$, we omit the tilde for simplicity.
 This Hamiltonian can be rewritten with the creation and annihilation operators as

 where